joelchan/inst126-intro-programming-notes/2a_Expressions.md

 This is valid code!
 And it runs and produces output!
 But it's *not* what you want.

 In this course, we'll call this sort of error a **semantic error**: it's a mismatch between what you want Python to do, and what you actually told Python to do (which is exactly what it did).
-This is different from the **syntax error** in the previous example (which prevents the code from executing/finishing, and yields an error code).
+This is different from the **runtime error** in the previous example (the `TypeError`, which prevents the code from finishing and yields an error message).
 We'll discuss debugging in more detail in the next module, but for now, just be aware that bugs can be silent like this.
 The key idea, which we will expand on later, is to always be mindful of the (potential) difference between 1) what you want to happen, and 2) what Python actually does, which is what produces the output you can see/inspect.